 Ambrook’s mission is to make sustainability profitable in natural resource industries.
-We are starting in agriculture – building financial management tools for farms including bookkeeping, analytics, cards, and funding.Tour The Product
+We are starting in agriculture – building financial management tools for farms including bookkeeping, analytics, cards, invoicing, and funding.Explore Our Product

 Meet the team

 Mackenzie Burnett comes from a USDA family, and cares deeply about the financial and environmental security of agricultural producers.
 She has prior experience working in community nonprofits, water asset management and open source software infrastructure.
 She holds an M.A. in international policy and climate security from Stanford University, and a B.A. in government and politics from the University of Maryland, College Park.

 Jeff Anders is passionate about using design and technology to make an impact on climate change.
 He previously led design at Scale AI and worked on design teams at Meta, Minimill, Autodesk, and Venmo.
 Jeff lives in Denver, Colorado and has a B.S. in Product Design & Engineering from the University of Maryland, College Park.